flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/air.md

     - Or when the pack overheats.
         - Associated with the following ECAM alert:
             - AIR PACK 1(2) OVHT
-        - The FAULT light goes off when the overheat disappears.
+        - The FAULT light goes off when the overheat condition disappears.
     - Or when the pack has failed.
         - Associated with one of the following ECAM alerts:
             - AIR PACK 1(2) FAULT